ngetichnicholas/Akan-Names/README.md

 1. Open your terminal
 1. Use this command to clone $ git clone https://github.com/ngetichnick/Akan-Name.git
 1. This will clone the repositoty into your local folder
+## Behaviour Driven Development
+1. Provides a form for selecting date of birth and gender
+   - INPUT: "The user's date of birth is selected"
+   - INPUT: "The user's gender is selected"
+   - OUTPUT: "User's Akan name and Day of week borned displayed as per date and gender selected"
+1. Shows an error message when date is not selected
+   - INPUT: ""
+   - OUTPUT: "Alerts with error message"
+1. Shows an error message when gender is not selected
+   - INPUT: ""
+   - OUTPUT: "Alerts with error message"
+1. Clear the form on submit
+   - INPUT: "Click submit button"
+   - OUTPUT: "Clears the form data"
+1. Clears akan name output message
+   - INPUT: "Click Clear button"
+   - OUTPUT: "Clears the output message data"
 ## Technologies Used
 - JavaScript
 - HTML